 Grounded, but not limited to the fundamentals and historical lineage of different musical styles, Nick utilizes these elements as a springboard to realize how to best bring projects to life.
 His team player attitude, reliability and sensibility to adapt to the full scope of the picture makes him an invaluable sideman for many performing and recording artists.
 During the course of his career Nick has studied, recorded and shared the stage with many notable musicians including Bobby Watson, Douglas Niedt, Mick Goodrick, Mitch Haupers, Fred Sturm, Randy Brecker, Jaleel Shaw and Sean Jones.

-As a composer, he is a two-time ASCAP Young Jazz Composer Award finalist and has contributed music to Jerry Seinfeld’s web series, “Comedians in Cars Getting Coffee”.
+As a composer, he is a two-time ASCAP Young Jazz Composer Award finalist.
+His guitar playing and compositions have also underscored Jerry Seinfeld’s web series, “Comedians in Cars Getting Coffee”.
 In addition to his work as a performer and composer, he maintains his Musings blog detailing observations and lessons based on experiences in his career and life.
 A dedicated Christian and husband, Nick currently resides in Fort Greene, Brooklyn.
-Outside of music, Nick recently became an avid runner, completing his first marathon in San Francisco, CA with a time of 3:14.
+Outside of music, Nick recently became an avid runner focusing on 5K races to the marathon.
 Nick continues to train daily and is currently examining what effect music has towards running.